lvl-up/page_magic/README.md

 github.search('page_magic')
 ```

-This example defines a simple page to represent Github's home page page, visits it and performs a search.
+This example defines a page to represent Github's home page, visits it and performs a search.

 This code models a single page and will let you [interact](#interacting-with-elements) with the [elements](#elements)
 defined on it as well as use the [helper method](Helpers) we defined.